kate-orlova/external-asset-management-in-sitecore/README.md

 # External asset management in Sitecore
-External Asset Management in Sitecore is an open source module guiding you about how to plug an external asset library into Sitecore.
+External Asset Management in Sitecore is an open source module guiding you about how to plug an external asset library into Sitecore, so that you can easily select a desired image in Sitecore Experience Editor.

 ## Configuration
 Prior to registering the external services in Sitecore one should implement a mechanism of accessing & processing the external assets.
 This solution consists of two classes: